spotify/heroic/README.md

 For special cases, see [Bypassing Validation](#bypassing-validation).

 If possible, limit your changes to one module per commit.
 If you add new, or modify existing classes.
-Keep that change to a single commit while maintaing backwards compatible behaviour.
+Keep that change to a single commit while maintaining backwards compatible behaviour.
 Deprecate any old APIs as appropriate with `@Deprecated` and add documentation for how to use the new API.